Payout API

 2 - Verify the destination bank account - Optional

-Use Verification to resolve the bank account before you request the payout.
+Use Bank Account Resolve API to resolve the bank accounts (Kenya and Nigeria) before you request the payout.
 See the Verification request and response below.

 Bank Account Resolve request